 Why It Matters:

-- This workflow is crucial for diagnosing issues in real-time during heavy traffic or debugging deployments.
+- This workflow helps diagnose issues in real time during heavy traffic or while debugging deployments.

-- Correlating access and error logs helps pinpoint which user requests are triggering server errors.
+- Matching access and error logs helps pinpoint which user requests trigger server errors.

 Scenario 2: Comparing Logs Across Services